smithjmitchell/heedful.co/README.md

 # Heedful.co
-_Gatsby application for aggregating financial news content and discussions_
+_Gatsby application for aggregating financial news content and discussions_<br />

-## Usage
-_Backend / news API consumption is not available within this repo_ _.env keys required for MongoDB_
+_Front-end components only in this repo_

 ### Notes
 * gatsby-config.js and associated GraphQL queries will need to be updated for your persistent layer configuration